-Option 1: The district does not provide credit for students to charge for meals, a la carte, or other food and beverage items available for purchase in the school food service areas.
-Meals, a la carte, or other food and beverage items may be purchased by either providing payment for the items at the time of receipt or by having a prepaid account with the District that may be charged for the items.
-Parents, or students choosing to do so, may pay in advance for meals, a la carte, or other food and beverage items through any of the following methods:
+The District participates in Provision 2 and provides meals to all students at no charge.
+The District does not provide credit for students to charge for second meals, extra milk, a la carte, or other food and beverage items available for purchase in the school food service areas.
+Second meals, extra milk, a la carte, or other food and beverage items may be purchased by providing payment for the items at the time of receipt.